guillelezama/website2/content/project/example/index.md

 ---
-title: Relative Age Effect in Uruguayan Soccer Players
+title: Relative Age Effect on Uruguayan Soccer Players
-summary: An example of the existance of the Relative Age Effect and an analysis of how this phenomenon is present (and evolves) through youth leagues.
+summary: An example of the existence of the Relative Age Effect and an analysis of how this phenomenon is present (and evolves) through youth leagues.
 tags:
   - python
 date: "2022-10-27T00:00:00Z"